The “Spanish Plume” is a special weather set-up which can produce thunderstorms in the UK, as well as France and Benelux counties and beyond.

 Read below to find out the ingredients for a Spanish Plume but, if you are in a rush, then read the BBC weather summary here (it’s a bit shorter!) :-)

-Perhaps the most important factor in thunderstorm formation is TIMING.
-The precise arrival time and combination of unstable air masses, fronts and moisture is what makes or breaks storms.
+Another important factor in thunderstorm formation especially for the UK is TIMING.
+The arrival time and combination of unstable air masses, fronts and moisture is what makes or breaks storms.
 Any element that is premature or delayed can be the death of expected storm formation.
 The best example of this is whether unstable air arrives during a sunny warm day or at night, when surface based heating is absent.
 In the case of the Spanish Plume event 7 June, the unstable air arrived at night over a comparatively stable boundary layer surface air mass.
 The only storms that resulted were elevated thunderstorms embedded in the unstable upper air ahead of the cold front (which oddly brought warmer conditions later in the day as cloud cleared and sun came out but too late to coincide with the impressive instability of the plume).

-Here is an overview of the other main ingredients as it applies to the Spanish Plume like the one on 7 June 2014 over the UK:
+Here is a summary of some other ingredients as it applies to the Spanish Plume like the one on 7 June 2014 over the UK:

 Heat! the SE of England is due to get warm or even hot on Saturday with Tmax temps well over 25c in sunny spots.
 This will warm the air at the surface and, like a hot air balloon, these air “parcels” will want to rise (called lift).
 Warm air is also being moved into the country from the south by a process called advection.
 Charts showing the heat energy providing the potential for air to rise are called CAPE: convective available potential energy.
 In the UK we are pleased with CAPE values of 200-500j/Kg for some thunderstorms.
 On Saturday we might expect values of up to 3000j/Kg.
 The other measure used to assess thunderstorm potential is the LIFTED INDEX (LI) this measures the difference in temperature between a parcel of air lifted to 5000m and the temperature of the air around it.
 Negative figures show the air is buoyant and ready to rise.
 Values of -8 or -9 are unusually low and show a very unstable airmass with the potential for plenty of lift!